Arctic Ice

 Warming of the Arctic is causing further warming

-A dangerous spiral is becoming established in the Arctic, with the warming of the Arctic is causing further warming.
+A dangerous spiral is becoming established in the Arctic: the Arctic’s warming is causing further warming.

-- reduced areas of highly reflective ice, which causes
+- reduced areas of highly reflective ice, which tend to cause

-- less reflection of sunlight back into outer space, which causes
+- less reflection of sunlight back into outer space, which tends to cause

 - higher global temperatures.

-Note that this feedback can run in reverse, with “lower global temperatures” leading to “more sea ice”, leading to “the reflection of more sunlight”, leading to “lower temperatures”.
+Note that this feedback can run in reverse, with “lower global temperatures” leading to “more sea ice”, leading to “the reflection of more sunlight”, leading to “lower temperatures” – but first you would need lower global temperatures.

 The Arctic is warming fast